 2. Differences between Spring and Spring Boot

-As said earlier Spring Boot is built on top of Spring framework.
+Spring Boot is built on top of the Spring framework.
 They work together to get the job done.

-- Spring Boot comes with an embedded web server.
-This makes local development environment hassle-free and developers don’t have to worry about configuring development web servers in their machines.
+Spring Bootcomes with an embedded web server.
+This makes the local development environment hassle-free and developers don’t have to worry about configuring development web servers in their machines.

 3. Is prior knowledge of Spring necessary?

 Though many people feel prior knowledge of Spring is not essential, I feel having an idea of Spring Framework gives a strong foundation in learning